Nadav92/JobsApp/README.md

 The project is social network of serach job or find employee. <br>
 The project contain 3 types of user - Admin, Moderator and Member. <br>
 User can register to application, view users and thier details, message to other users,<br>
-like / unlike user and  edit his own details.
+like / unlike user and  edit his own details. <br>
+To run this project open integrated terminal of:
+1. Backend - API folder and write `dotnet run`.
+2. Front - Client folderand write `ng serve`.

 ## Login
 User can login as Admin with <br>